 Fostering Health: Medical Concerns and Cures for Kids in Care (Now Playing!)

 Join pediatrician Dr. Heather Forkey, MD, who will address how the experiences which lead to foster care can profoundly impact the health and well being of children.
 This session will discuss what to look for and why it happens.
 We will focus on how to work with your doctor to keep kids both safe and sound.

-Fatherhood and the Child Welfare System (Coming Soon)
+Fatherhood and the Child Welfare System (Now Playing!)

 Facilitated By: Carol Edwards

 We know that children do better when they have involved fathers - whether their birth father, foster father, or a father figure.
 Yet the child welfare system does not always do enough to engage the men in a child's life.
 Join this session to hear from birth and foster fathers about their experiences, good and bad.
 Participants will discuss what the system can do to support relationships between children and fathers.